 All tuition and fees are due to Benedictine University at the start of each course.
-Full payment for flat rate tuition programs is required within 7 calendar days of the start of the learning team program and is nonrefundable.
 Benedictine University reserves the right to change tuition, fees, courses and sequencing of courses without notice.
 Please note that fees are nonrefundable.

 Acceptable forms of payment include: cash, check, money order, American Express, MasterCard, Visa or Discover.